If you operate an ecommerce store, you need to constantly attract new customers and provide them with the information they need to make a purchase.

 You can also use Google’s Autosuggest feature to discover long tail keywords for your ecommerce business.

 All you have to do is start by typing a generic keyword into Google.
-Then, instead of hitting enter, take a look at some of the specific phrases the search engine suggests.
+Then, instead of hitting enter, take a look at some specific phrases the search engine suggests.

 For instance, you can type “hiking gear” or “hiking supplies.”
 Google will suggest related searches based on things people actually search.